ayimdomnic/daytona-rs-sample/README.md

 This repository contains a sample project showcasing how to build a web application using **Rust** and **Actix-Web**.
 It is designed as a template for Daytona samples and adheres to the MIT License.

-You can use this repository as a starting point to create your own Daytona-compatible samples and submit them for inclusion in [Daytona](https://github.com/daytonaio/daytona).

-Once your sample is complete and merged, submit it to the Daytona [index file](https://github.com/daytonaio/daytona/blob/main/hack/samples/index.json) via a pull request.

 ---

 ## 📝 Overview